MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 #### 3. Create a project connection to the Azure AI Search resource with the index you want to use
 If you already connected the AI Search resource that contains the index you want to use to your project, skip this step.

-1. Access your Azure AI Search resource
+1. Access your Azure AI Search resource.
     - In the Azure portal, navigate to the AI Search resource that contains the index you want to use.
     - In the Overview tab, copy the URL of your resource.
 The URL should be in the format `https://<your-resource-name>.search.windows.net/`.
      :::image type="content" source="../../media/tools/ai-search/connection-endpoint.png" alt-text="A screenshot of an AI Search resource Overview tab in the Azure portal." lightbox="../../media/tools/ai-search/connection-endpoint.png":::